-An assault becomes aggravated if either serious bodily injury results from the assault, or, a weapon is used or exhibited during the commission of the assault.
-The penalties for conviction of an aggravated assault are more significant than a misdemeanor assault, and are punished as either a 2nd degree felony, or a 1st degree felony.
-On top of that, if you are convicted, you will not be eligible for parole until you have served half of your prison sentence (and you are not gauranteed to make parole on your first review!)
+An aggravated assault is when an assault occurs, combined with either serious bodily injury or use a deadly weapon.
+Penalties for conviction of an aggravated assault are more significant than a misdemeanor assault.
+A conviction is either a 2nd or a 1st degree felony.
+On top of that, you are not be eligible for parole until you have served half of the prison sentence for an aggravated assault conviction.

 Sec.
 22.02.
 AGGRAVATED ASSAULT.

 (a) A person commits an offense if the person commits assault as defined in Sec.
 22.01 and the person:

 (1) causes serious bodily injury to another, including the person’s spouse; or